OpenDSA/OpenDSA/RST/en/PL/Grammars1.rst

 We say that the non-terminal on the left of such a production *derives* the string on the right.

 An example of a context-free grammar should help to clarify this three-part definition.
+By convention the non-terminal on the left of the first production is the start symbol, and that is what ultimately must be parsed to have a complete expression in the language.
+Hence in the example below, :math:`<exp>` is the start symbol.

+.. _eg1:

+Example Grammar 1
+^^^^^^^^^^^^^^^^^

 .. math::